carlonicora/obsidian-rpg-manager/README.md

 1. **Define the Template Location:** In the RPG Manager settings, specify the folder where your templates are stored.
 This is where RPG Manager will look for your templates.

 2. **Create the Template:** A template is an Obsidian note that contains the \`\`\`RpgManager4\`\`\` code block where you want the RPG Manager UI to appear.
 You can add any other content you want to the note, but it can only contain one \`\`\`RpgManager4\`\`\` code block.

+### 3.7.
+Global Assets

+In version 4 you can create elements that are not part of a single campaing.
+These assets (events, locations, clues, non-player characters, factions, objects, monsters, subplots and player-characters) can be used in anyone of your campaigns.
+Just add a relationship and you are good to go, writing once, reusing many times!

 ## 4. Creating a World